 Well, this is the question, right?
 When it comes to design, Samsung has obviously tried to remain true to its philosophy and design the Z Fold 4 (and other foldables) in the same fashion as the company's non-folding models.

 When folded closed the Galaxy Z Fold, just like its predecessors, resembles a conventional Galaxy phone from the S-series.
-Granted, there's a hinge and a space between the two parts but overall the design is the same glass/metal sandwich we all know (and some of us love).
+Granted, there's a hinge and a noticeable gap between the two parts but overall the design is the same glass/metal sandwich we all know (and some of us love).

 One of the main differences between the Z Fold 4 and the Galaxy S22 Ultra (other than the folding part) is the display.
-The S22 Ultra is one of the last mainstream and popular phones to feature a curved display on the sides, while the Z Fold 4 not only can't pull this off with its main flexible display but also steers away from it with its flat conventional secondary display.
+The S22 Ultra is one of the last mainstream and popular phones to feature a curved display, while the Z Fold 4 not only can't pull this off with its main flexible display but also steers away from it with its flat conventional flat secondary display.

-Regarding the colors involved, the initial reports point toward an understated color scheme for the Galaxy Z Fold 4 comes in Beige, Phantom Black, and Graygreen (with an exclusive Burgundy option coming at some point).
-The Galaxy S22 Ultra, on the other hand, is available in Burgundy, Green, Phantom White, and Phantom White.
+Regarding the colors involved, the Galaxy Z Fold 4 comes in Beige, Phantom Black, and Graygreen (with an exclusive Burgundy option coming at some point).
+The Galaxy S22 Ultra, on the other hand, is available in Burgundy, Green, Phantom Black, and Phantom White.
 As you can see, there's more similarities than differences in the color scheme.

-Moving to the display section, and this is another interesting one - according to the latest leaks, the Galaxy Z Fold 4 should come with two displays - a main flexible 7.6-inch QXGA+ AMOLED, 120Hz panel, and a secondary 6.2-inch HD+ AMOLED, again featuring a 120Hz refresh rate (48-120Hz in this case).
+Moving to the display section, and this is another interesting one - the Galaxy Z Fold 4 comes with two displays - a main flexible 7.6-inch QXGA+ AMOLED, 1-120Hz panel, and a secondary 6.2-inch HD+ AMOLED, again featuring adaptive 120Hz refresh rate (48-120Hz in this case).